-For more information about how applications use isolation levels, consult the IBM Informix Guide to SQL: Reference, IBM Informix Guide to SQL: Syntax, and IBM Informix Guide to SQL: Tutorial.
-For information about determining isolation level, refer to mi_scan_isolevel() or mi_tab_isolevel() in Chapter 5, "Descriptor Function Reference."
+For more information about how applications use isolation levels, consult the IBM Informix: Guide to SQL Reference, IBM Informix: Guide to SQL Syntax, and IBM Informix: Guide to SQL Tutorial.
+For information about determining isolation level, refer to mi_scan_isolevel() or mi_tab_isolevel() in Chapter 5, "Descriptor Function Reference," on page 5-1.